What is dressage?

 Is dressage cruel to horses?

 Dressage done well is not cruel to horses.
 The point of dressage is to demonstrate harmony and trust between horse and rider, which is achieved using correct, gentle training.
-There are, however, some training methods that are not allowed by the FEI, the international governing body of horse sport, on the grounds that they compromise horse welfare.
+The FEI, the international governing body of horse sport, has rules in place to ensure that any training methods that could compromise horse welfare are not permitted.
+They also have stewards at competitions to ensure horses’ welfare is maintained at all times during competition.

 Is dressage harder than jumping?